j-parreira/jparreira/README.md

 - 👋 Hi, I’m @JPSParreira.
-- 💞️ My primary focus is on Software and Web Development, with a strong interest in Backend, APIs and Operating Systems.
+- 💞️ My primary focus is on Software Development, particularly in Web Development, Backend technologies, API design, Cloud Infrastructure, Microservices, and Database Management.
 - 🌱 I’m currently enrolled in a bachelor's degree in Computer Engineering, and plan to follow up with a master's in Computer Engineering.
 - 👀 I’m willing to collaborate on open source projects.
 - 📫 joao_parreira@mail.telepac.pt